-Before we get into the more medical issues of why maintaining good is important, let’s talk about talking, yes that’s right, talking.
-There’s a lot of dental problems that can affect your ability to talk, and this directly impacts your self-confidence and success in virtually all areas of life.
+Before we dive into the more in depth medical issues of why maintaining good oral hygiene is important, let’s talk about speech.
+There are a lot of dental problems that can affect your ability to talk, and this directly impacts your self-confidence and success in virtually all areas of life.

 If you can’t communicate effectively, your ability to gain new skills and accomplish big achievements is significantly limited.
-Better is a huge tool if you want to have more self-confidence.
+Betteris beneficial if you want to have more self-confidence.

-Your smile is similar to your ability to talk.
-Your self-confidence is directly impacted by your smile.
+Your smile relates to your ability to talk.
+After all, your self-confidence is directly impacted by your smile.
 The better your smile, the more likely other people are going to like you and chances are you’ll like yourself more too.

-A good smile is attractive.
+A good smile is also an attractive quality.
 Everyone wants to feel and know they look good and your smile is a big part of that.
-Not to mention, smiling brightens your day and everyone’s who sees it.
+Not to mention, smiling can brighten your and everyone else’s day.

 The quality of your oral health often points to other health problems in your body.
-For example, diabetics are more likely to have gum disease and more severe gum disease than people without diabetes.
+For example, diabetics are more likely to have gum disease that’s more severe than people without diabetes.

 The good news is your body uses saliva as a natural defense to keep bacterial growth in check.
 However, some medicines like pain-killers, decongestants, and antihistamines can reduce saliva production bringing down that natural defense.
 This isn’t the only way saliva can be reduced so you need other ways to maintain your oral health.

-Last but certainly not least, oral health is important so you avoid pain, discomfort, and deterioration/decay.
+Last but certainly not least, oral health is important so you can avoid tooth pain, discomfort, and decay.
 Unlike a lot of body parts, the human body doesn’t replace adult teeth.
-This is why it’s important to take care of them because they’re literally the only ones you have.
+This is why it’s important to take care of them as they are the only ones you have.

-No one enjoys getting cavities filled, having root canals, or any other similar procedure, but if you need one, it’s better to get it done sooner so it doesn’t become an even bigger problem later.
-When you keep , you help keep the rest of your body healthy.
+Let’s face facts: No one enjoys getting cavities filled, having root canals, or any other similar procedure.
+But if you need one, it’s better to get it done sooner so it doesn’t become an even bigger problem later.
+When you keep your mouth healthy, you help keep the rest of your body healthy.

 Ready for an Appointment?